nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 .. comment: Currently, Nextcloud uses the utf8 character set with utf8_bin collation on MySQL installations.
 As a result 4 byte UTF characters like emojis cannot be used.
-This can be fixed by [moving to utf8mb4/utf8mb4_bin](https://github.com/owncloud/core/issues/7030).
+This can be fixed by [moving to utf8mb4/utf8mb4_bin](https://github.com/nextcloud/core/issues/7030).

 The second best option is PostgreSQL (alter table does not lock table, which makes migration less painful) although we have yet to find a customer who uses a master-slave setup.

-.. comment: PostgreSQL may produce excessive amounts of dead tuples due to owncloud transactions preventing the execution of the autovacum process.
+.. comment: PostgreSQL may produce excessive amounts of dead tuples due to nextcloud transactions preventing the execution of the autovacum process.

 What about the other DBMS?